A new approach to the Koszul property in representation theory using graded subalgebras

 These geometric methods are insufficient, however, to obtain the positive characteristic results of \S10.
 Even in the quantum case, simply knowing Koszulity of $B$ does not imply any connection with the Koszul algebra structure of $\fa$.
-In our approach, this is built in, and provides an important theme for this paper and subsequent work \cite{PS5}.} In addition, this paper lays the groundwork for two sequels \cite{PS5}, \cite{PS6} providing applications to filtrations of Weyl modules (in the quantum case and in the case of algebraic groups in positive characteristic).
+In our approach, this is built in, and provides an important theme for this paper and subsequent work \cite{PS5}. {\it Added Oct.
+7, 2011:} Recently, Shan-Vasserot-Varagnolo (arXiv: 1107.0146) have proved a parabolic-singular duality theorem in the affine Lie algebra case which shows, at least, that the $q$-Schur algebras are Koszul.
+It also likely implies (using \cite[Appendix, \S9]{PS6}) that the algebras $B$ above (of \S8, Part II) are Koszul, even in the singular case.
+The proofs are a mixture of algebraic and geometric methods. } In addition, this paper lays the groundwork for several sequels.
+For example, it plays an essential role in \cite{PS6}, giving new results on filtrations of $q$-Specht modules for Hecke algebras.
+Similarly, some of the theorems and methods of this paper are used in obtaining new graded quasi-hereditary algebras over DVRs in \cite{PS5.5}, which in turn are essential in applications to $p$-filtrations for Weyl modules of algebraic groups planned in \cite{PS5}.